cs3110/textbook/src/chapters/ds/promises.md

 whether that promise has been resolved yet or not.
 As its second argument, `bind` takes a callback function.
 That callback takes an input which is the same type `'a` as the contents of the promise.
-It's not an accident that they have the same type: the whole idea is to eventually run the callback on the resolved promise, so the type the promise contains needs to be the same as the type the callback expects as input.
+It's not an accident that they have the same type: the whole idea is to eventually run the callback on the fulfilled promise, so the type the promise contains needs to be the same as the type the callback expects as input.

 After being invoked on a promise and callback, e.g., `bind p c`, the `bind` function does one of three things, depending on the state of `p`:

-* If `p` is already resolved, then `c` is run immediately on the contents of `p`.
+* If `p` is already fulfilled, then `c` is run immediately on the contents of `p`.
 The promise that is returned might or might not be pending, depending on what `c` does.